You can use the Service Editor inside ArcGIS Server Manager to view and change many settings for the map services in your server site.

 Use the Processes tab to specify how the map service will run as a process on the server.
 The topic Tune and configure services gives a high-level overview of the considerations you should take into account when setting isolation, determining recycling intervals, and deciding whether to check for invalid data connections.

 Use the Caching tab to define whether your service will use a cache and how the cache should be structured and built.
-See Create a map cache for instructions on using this tab.

 Use the Item Description tab to create informative metadata about your map service.
 This information includes the following: